7 Things to Bring on Your Bruce Peninsula Adventure (And 3 You Can Leave at Home)

 And 3 Things You Can Leave at Home…

-Spend your time here exploring the Bruce, and leave that empty space in your suitcase for taking a bit of the Bruce back home until your next visit!
+Spend your time here exploring the Bruce and leave that empty space in your suitcase for taking a bit of the Bruce back home until your next visit!

 Books, Games, Cards and Other Things to Do That Take Up Space in Your Suitcase

 Rain or shine, you have endless opportunities to learn more about the fascinating history, First Nations culture, geology and delicate ecosystems of one of Southern Ontario’s last true wilderness regions.
+And when it doesn’t, check out these other great resources to help deepen your knowledge of the area and enrich your experience:

 The Bruce County Museum & Cultural Centre at 33 Victoria Street North in Southampton